Mx-Angel/ConnText-Docs/Planning/UserStories.md

 - As a server admin, I want to set file upload permissions so that I can control who can contribute content to the server library.
 - As a server admin, I want to enforce channel-based visibility in the server library so that users only see files from channels they have access to.
 - As a server admin, I want to monitor file storage usage so that I can manage space and prevent overuse of server resources.
+- As a server admin, I want to create and delete voice/video channels so that I can provide audio and video communication spaces.
+- As a server admin, I want to apply and edit channel-specific permissions so that I can control access to individual channels.
+- As a server admin, I want to create and delete server roles so that I can establish clear organizational structures.
+- As a server admin, I want to manage role hierarchy so that I can establish proper authority levels within my server.
+- As a server admin, I want to view and modify role permissions so that I can fine-tune what each role can do.
+- As a server admin, I want to assign server-wide permissions so that I can set baseline access levels for all users.
+- As a server admin, I want to view and modify server permissions so that I can maintain proper access control.
+- As a server admin, I want to manage invite permissions so that I can control who can bring new members to the server.
+- As a server admin, I want to reinstate users (unban/lift timeouts) so that I can give people second chances when appropriate.
+- As a server admin, I want to invite users to my server so that I can grow my community.
+- As a server admin, I want to remove files from the server library so that I can maintain relevant and appropriate content.
+- As a server admin, I want to configure server theme settings so that I can customize the visual appearance of my server.

 ### System Admin stories (Technical Operations)
 - As a system admin, I want a simple way to host my own ConnText instance so that I can deploy and manage the software infrastructure.